Inflation with vector fields revisited: heavy entropy perturbations and primordial black holes: Inflation with vector fields

 \section{Inflation with vector fields}

-We are considering the spatially flat Friedmann-Lemaitre-Robertson-Walker (FLRW) universe, which is characterized by the scale factor $a(t)$ and the Hubble variable is $H(t)=\dot{a}/a$.
-The Arnowitt-Deser-Misner(ADM) formalism of the metric is \cite{Arnowitt:1962hi}
+We are considering a spatially flat Friedmann-Lemaitre-Robertson-Walker (FLRW) universe, which is characterized by the scale factor $a(t)$ and the Hubble variable is $H(t)=\dot{a}/a$, where $\dot{}\equiv d/dt$ isthe cosmological time derivative.
+The Arnowitt-Deser-Misner(ADM) formalism for the metric is \cite{Arnowitt:1962hi}

-where $N$ is the lapse function, $N^i$ is the shift vector and $g_{ij}$ is the metric of hypersurface.
-We consider the model of inflaton and $U(1)$ gauge fields, which is called dilaton-gauge inflation in this paper
+where $N$ is the lapse function and we choose the cosmological time $N=1$ for background, $N^i$ is the shift vector and $g_{ij}$ is the metric of the hypersurface.
+We consider a model of an inflaton and $U(1)$ gauge fields, which is called dilaton-gauge inflation in this paper